jharwell/libra/cxx-dev-guide.md

 - All template parameters should be in `CamelCase` and preceded with a `T`.
-This is to make it very easy to tell at a glance that something is a template parameter, rather than an object type.
+This is to make it very easy to tell at a glance that something is a template parameter, rather than an object type, in a templated class/function.

-- All enums should be postfixed with `_type`, in order to enforce semantic similarity between members when possible (i.e. if it does not make sense to do this, should you really be using an enum vs. a collection of `constexpr` values?).
+- All enum names should be postfixed with `_type`, in order to enforce semantic similarity between members when possible (i.e. if it does not make sense to do this, should you really be using an enum vs. a collection of `constexpr` values?).